NilPointer-Software/bdfd-wiki/src/bdscript/allowUserMentions.md

 # $allowUserMentions
-Disables the pings for the users not provided, which means the user will be 'fake pinged' *(the user will be pinged, but the user will not get notified of the ping)*.
-While, the inputted allowed users are ones that can be pinged *(and it will work like a regular ping)*.
+Enables user pings only for the provided user IDs, while the user not provided will be 'fake pinged' *(the user will be pinged, but user will not be notified)*.

 ## Usage
 ```